lexnederbragt/MBV3070-H19/0_Variables_Types.md

 Q: what happened after you saved it?
 Did you see anything in the other window?
 Q: try changing the file and save it.
 What happened then?

-# Working with strings.
+# String methods

-Your example string in this case is "ATG GGC ATG GGC".
+Strings can be created by putting single, double or triple quotation marks around a piece of text.
+In this case we will be using the example string "ATG GGC ATG GGC" to demonstrate some string methods.

-We will now use the string methods count, replace, split and find on it.
+We will first count the number of Cs, replace a T with a U, split the text on whitespace and then find the occurrence of the first C.

 ```python
    "ATG GGC ATG GGC".count("C")